sharvari-gote/resmet/README.md

 # Augmenting Backbone Approaches To Instance-level Recognition For Artworks

+**About this project**

+To tackle a dataset for large-scale instance-level recognition in the domain of artworks, we study broad domains of Convolutional Neural Networks as backbone structures of learning elemental ‘art’ class features.
+In addition, we expand the learning paradigm with augmented approaches in Instance Level Recognition (ILR) as visual recognition tasks on specific object instances.
+In our contribution, we perform Artwork Recognition (to recognize artworks in the images) using non-parametric approaches that attempt to etch profound accuracies on standard tests and compete with existing archetypes.
+The current benchmark exhibits a number of different challenges such as large inter-class similarity, long-tail distribution, and many classes.
+We work on the open-access collection of the MET museum art collection which is a large dataset of about 224K classes where each class corresponds to a museum exhibit with photos taken under studio conditions.
+Testing is primarily performed on photos taken by museum guests depicting exhibits in order to introduce a distribution shift between practical and ideal samples for emulating a real-world performance.
+A number of suitable approaches are evaluated to offer a testbed for future comparisons.
+Semi-supervised and Semi-weakly supervised models are effectively utilized to train the backbone which is used for non-parametric classification that is shown as a promising direction

 Studying the behaviours and patterns drawn by [ResNets](https://en.wikipedia.org/wiki/Residual_neural_network) on '[The Met](https://www.metmuseum.org/)' dataset.
 You can learn more about the research [here](project_report.pdf).